 Flutter lets you build cross platform apps — But What About ‘Design’?

 Flutter has come a long way since its Launch in May 2017.
-It has conveniently, morphed into a multi-platform app development framework.
-Besides developing cross-platform apps, Flutter now allows you to build apps for desktop, web, and even embedded devices.
+In fact, it has conveniently, morphed into a multi-platform app development framework.
+Besides developing cross platform apps, Flutter now allows you to build apps for desktop, web and even embedded devices.

 Also, the number of Flutter apps on Google Play Store has steadily risen to around 90,000, clearly depicting its popularity.
 April 2020, saw around 80% spike in the number of Flutter-built apps.
 Across the globe, close to 2 million developers use Flutter to build a variety of cross-platform apps for startups, enterprises etc.